2015 Chevy Tahoe

 All of our medic units are rotated throughout our three (3) stations serving Campbell and Bedford Counties.
 Our department headquarters, Station 1, is located at 155 Rainbow Forest Drive, in close proximity to Timberlake Road (460 Business) and US Route 460 in Campbell County.
 Any of our medic units may be located in any station and may respond as needed to any part of our primary response area as needed or deemed necessary.

-Medic 2-8 features some options that are not currently on any other CCRS medic unit.
-This unit is equipped with a Garmin GPS Navigation device mounted on the dashboard.
-This device is useful in locating the address of a call or a more appropriate route to a destination.
-This unit is also equipped with a back-up camera.
+Medic 2-8 is equipped with a back-up camera.
 The camera is mounted on the rear of the modular and is activated when the truck is placed in reverse.
-The camera provides a view of the area behind the truck into which the driver can view any possible obstacles.
-These features allow for safer operation of the medic unit.
+The camera provides a view of the area behind the truck into which the driver can view any possible obstacles, allowing for safer operation.

 Rescue 2-1 is a 1996 model Saulsbury Heavy Rescue on a Spartan Chassis.
 The truck was custom built for CCRS and weighs 39,000 pounds.
 The truck has a turbo charged Detroit 60 Series coupled with an Allison transmission that produces 450 horsepower.